Kratasz/RPG-game-html-test/README.md

 # RPG-game-html-test
-Justtesting for rpg game made in javascript
+Just testing for rpg game made in javascript